-All team members and the Team Manager(s), with all props, costumes, required paperwork and any other items used in their Presentation, should report to the Prep Area at least 20 minutes before their scheduled Presentation time.
+All team members and Team Manager(s) should bring their props, costumes, required paperwork and any other items used in their Presentation to the Prep Area at least 20 minutes before their scheduled Presentation time.
 At most tournaments, the Prep Area is very near the Presentation Site.
 Once there, the Prep Area Appraiser will greet the team and accept the team's paperwork.

-The team's paperwork includes one copy of the Declaration of Independence, one copy of the Expense Report, one copy of page 3 and five copies of pages 1 and 2 of the team-completed Tournament Data Forms.
-Tournament Data Forms are only informational.
+The team's paperwork includes one copy of the Declaration of Independence, one copy of the Expense Report, one copy of page 3, and six copies of pages 1 and 2 of the team-completed Tournament Data Form.
+The Tournament Data Form is only informational.
 The team's paperwork is not scored and is used only to help the Appraisers as they look at Challenge requirements.
 If an element that fulfills a Challenge requirement occurs, even if it does not happen in the exact way it is described on the Tournament Data Form, it will receive a score.
 In addition, the team should bring one copy of any Team Clarifications it has received.